keerthanam3099/nodejs-app/README.md

 4. Changes ownership of the contents of '/usr/src/app' directory to appuser prevents security vulnerabilities.
 5. Copies the package.json and package-lock.json files to the working directory.
 6. Installs dependencies defined in package.json.
+7. Change to non-root user
+8. Copy application files to conatiner
-8. Exposes port 3000, which is the port the application listens on.
+9. Exposes port 3000, which is the port the application listens on.
-9. Specifies the command to run the application when the container starts.
+10. Specifies the command to run the application when the container starts.

 ### Build and Push Docker Image to container registry
 - Docker login to the container registry